Stand Build Regulations

 Closed ceilings may be permitted on certain conditions in the case of multi-storey structures, exhibits or blackout blinds.
 These cases must be approved by the organisers.
 The exhibitor shall bear the expense of the special permit.

 A sprinkler system must be installed if more than 30m² of the booth surface is covered over in the halls.
 The calculation also includes the part of the booth covered by stairs.
 It must be connected to the hall sprinkler system and comply with the standards of the German Insurance Association (VdS).
 The sprinkler system at the booth must meet the relevant technical standards and may be installed by any professional firm.
-This can be arranged with the HMC Venue Customer Services team.
+This can be arranged with the HMC Venue Customer Services Team and all necessary documentation must be submitted no later than four weeks prior to the start of construction.
+Failure to meet this deadline will result in the sprinkler system not being ordered and the double deck stand not being approved.

 It is not possible to install a sprinkler system anywhere in the CCH building therefore the covered areas must be below 30m².